getbrevo/brevo-ruby/docs/CouponsApi.md

 opts = {
   limit: 50, # Integer | Number of documents returned per page
   offset: 0, # Integer | Index of the first document on the page
-  sort: 'desc' # String | Sort the results by creation time in ascending/descending order }
+  sort: 'desc', # String | Sort the results by creation time in ascending/descending order
+  sort_by: nil # Object | The field used to sort coupon collections }

 begin